josh-jacobson/bloomtech-cs-lecture-notes/1_cs_fundamentals.md

   print(i)
 ```

-Python ranges are set up to not include the upper value, as this is most helpful considering that lists and other data structures are indexed from 0.
 A range can also be defined with a start value, for example `range(3,7)` includes 3, 4, 5, and 6.
+Python ranges start from the lower value and go up to (but do not include) the upper value, just like how the indexing operator handles its arguments.

 ## Getting fancy: list comprehensions
 Often in algorithms problems you'll want to modify a list, and Python provides a very beautiful way to do so.
 This is language-specific so don't put too much energy into becoming an expert at this syntax -- you can always just use a for loop instead.
 But for some this more readable syntax is irresistible!